Diallo75012/git_sre_agents/notes.md

 - [x] prepare a RUST workspace in the model of previous project and here modularize the flow of actions having each agentic flow on its own and one core unit and bunble the applicaiton with only one app binary.
 - [x] start creating agentic flow in RUST starting with the external agent that will be link between human request and the start of agents
-- [ ] do the agents that will be the sre workers who read instruction from communication brought by the main agent or pr agent.
+- [ ] do the sre agent ndoes first that receive the task and create all tools needed for agent read file (YAML) and write (JSON) manifest folllowing instructions, tool then to verify work complied true/false with instructions, tool then to commit work
+- [ ] do standardize the wayt commits functions are done and have the streaming threding Sync Send going on taking from previous project experience.
 - [ ] do the the pr agent
 - [ ] do the main agent
 - [ ] make sure tools are used as intended so have a list and agent can choose which tool is best depending on request1